Staines conveyancing FAQs

 The base rate is now at 0.75% (Feb 2019).
 A good Staines remortgage solicitor can get you onto your new rate as quickly as possible.

-Our network of solicitors are on the panel for all major lenders, so no matter whether you are switching to a lifetime tracker mortgage with the Bank of Scotland or to a joint mortgage with the Hinckley and Rugby Building Society, our remortgage specialists can help.
+A network of solicitors acting for all major lenders - so no matter whether you are switching to a lifetime tracker mortgage with the Bank of Scotland or to a joint mortgage with the Hinckley and Rugby Building Society, our remortgage specialists can help.